Questions and Answers

 9.)
 Do red wolves live and / or hunt in packs?

 The primary social structure of red wolves is simply defined as an extended family unit or "pack".
 Red wolves tend to form pair-bonds for life and mate once a year in February.
 Pups are born about 63 days later in April or May and well hidden in dens that can be located in hollow trees, stream banks and sand knolls.
 Dens have also been found in holes dug in the ground near downed logs or forest debris piles.
 A typical pack consists of five to eight members, which includes a breeding adult pair and offspring of different years.
 Wolf packs have specific territories that they actively defend against other canids (dog-like animals), including other wolves.
 The pack is a very close-knit social group.
 In fact, older offspring will often assist the breeding pair in pup rearing.
 Almost all offspring between 1 and 2 years of age will leave the pack or "disperse" to form their own pack.
-A pack consists of two or more animals and approximately 18-22 packs exist in the recovery zone.

 10.)
 What does a red wolf on private land mean to the landowner?